tomgxz/Kraken/README.md

 - The header to tell the user what they are doing
 - The buttons to toggle between login and sign up
 - A warning message area for incorrect credentials or invalid input
-- The form area which is populated by inputs with labels next to them
+- The form area, which is populated by inputs with labels next to them
 - The submit button at the bottom

 #### Homepage

 ![Homepage diagram](https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/templates/HomepageTemplate.png?raw=true)

 This shows the layout of the homepage once you've logged in, if you already have created a website.
+If you haven't made any websites yet, it will look similar to this but without the grid of their websites.
 Built inside the main template, it contains:
-- The header, saying "Welcome, <username>" so that they know that it is the homepage
+- The header, saying "Welcome, `<username>`" so that they know that it is the homepage
 - A grid of all of their current sites.
-> The grid will change the number of columns programatically, based on the display size.
-It contains square divs, each showing the title of the website, an icon informing the user as to whether it is public or private, and is colored based on the primary color of said website.
-The text color redefines itself based on what the background color of the div is, to make sure it is easy to read
+> The grid will change the number of columns programmatically, based on the display size.
+It contains square `div`s, each showing the title of the website, an icon informing the user as to whether it is public or private, and is coloured based on the primary color of said website.
+The text color redefines itself based on what the background color of the `div` is, to make sure it is easy to read

-- A create new site button with the same dimensions as the site divs, at the end of the grid layout.
+- A create new site button with the same dimensions as the site `div`s, at the end of the grid layout.

 #### Site Home